HaydenDingman/odin-recipes/README.md

 # odin-recipes
-Recipe test site for The Odin Project
+Recipe test site for The Odin Project.

+Practicing (and repracticing) basic HTML conventions, including lists, links, and such.

+Pairing that with practicing git.
+Fingers crossed.